RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	although	both	volume	and	structured	are	storage types	used	within	cloud	environments,	they	span	two	different	cloud service	categories.
 Volume	storage	is	associated	with	IaaS,	whereas structured	storage	is	associated	with	PaaS;	both	are	not	applicable	to the	PaaS	example	represented	in	the	question.

-### Question # 39 - Which	of	the	following	methods	or	strategies	is	NOT	a	method	for protecting	sensitive	data	from	data	sets?
+### [important] Question # 39 - Which	of	the	following	methods	or	strategies	is	NOT	a	method	for protecting	sensitive	data	from	data	sets?
 A.	Zeroing
 B.	Anonymization
 C.	Tokenization
 D.	Obfuscation
 Answer: A.

-Zeroing	involves	replacing	and	overwriting	data	with	zeros	or	null values.
-Although	it	is	a	successful	strategy	for	guaranteeing	the	secure deletion	of	data,	it	would	not	be	considered	a	method	for	protecting sensitive	data,	because	it	would	actually	destroy	the	data.
+**Zeroing	involves	replacing	and	overwriting	data	with	zeros	or	null values.**
+Although	it	is	a	successful	**strategy	for	guaranteeing	the	secure deletion	of	data**,	**it	would	not	be	considered	a	method	for	protecting sensitive	data,	because	it	would	actually	destroy	the	data.**

 B	is	incorrect	because	anonymization	involves	removing	or	masking indirect	identifiers	in	data	sets	to	prevent	the	identification	of	specific individuals.
 It	is	used	to	protect	sensitive	data	from	individual identification,	and	is	often	used	in	conjunction	with	other	strategies.